ZhgChg.Li

 Before:

-In the past, when implementing App CI/CD packaging and submission, you had to wait for Apple to finish processing after uploading the build before continuing with the submission; Fastlane’s default approach was to poll App Store Connect to check the build status, and only proceed with the submission lane once it was marked Complete.
+In the past, when implementing App CI/CD packaging and submission, you had to wait for Apple to finish processing before continuing with the submission.
+Fastlane’s default method is to poll App Store Connect to check the uploaded build status, and only proceed with the submission lane once it is Complete.

-Waiting time is about 20 minutes which is not a big deal for Self-hosted CI/CD, but if using cloud services, this 20-minute wait is a huge waste of resources.
-For example, GitHub Runner macOS costs US$ 0.062 per minute, so waiting for review submission alone causes an unnecessary cost of US$ 1.24 each time.
+The waiting time is about 20 minutes.
+This doesn’t matter much for self-hosted CI/CD, but if using cloud services, this 20-minute wait wastes a lot of resources.
+For example, GitHub Runner macOS costs US$0.062 per minute, so each waiting time for submission causes an unnecessary expense of US$1.24.

 Ref: Build Completed Processing 通知信 搭配 Gmail Filter + Google Apps Script

-In the era without Webhook for active notifications, we previously used “Build Completed Processing notification email combined with Gmail Filter + Google Apps Script to trigger” to achieve the effect, but the process was a bit hardcore.
+In the era without Webhook active notifications, I previously used “Build Completed Processing notification emails combined with Gmail Filter + Google Apps Script to trigger” to achieve the effect, but the process was a bit hardcore.

 After:

-With Webhook, the packaging and uploading step can finish as soon as the upload is complete.
+• With Webhook, the packaging and uploading steps can finish immediately after the upload is complete.

-A Webhook notification is sent after the App Store Connect build process completes.
-We proceed with the submission process upon receiving the notification.
+• A Webhook notification is sent after the App Store Connect Build Process completes.
+We proceed with the submission step upon receiving the notification.

 2. Align GitFlow Release Process with App Release Timing